Hagemeister Park: History

-The history of Hagemeister Park dates back to at least 1896, when a baseball field was dedicated at what was then called Washington Park.
+The history of Hagemeister Park likely dates back to at least 1896, when a baseball field was dedicated at what was then called Washington Park.
 In 1899, the Green Bay Press-Gazette noted various public activities occurring at the park, including theater, car racing, and baseball.
 The property was located adjacent to the East River in Green Bay, Wisconsin, and neighbored property owned by the Joannes Brothers, who operated a grocery retail business.
 In total, these two pieces of property accounted for 57 acres of parkland, with 19 of those acres in the Hagemeister portion.
-In 1906, the city of Green Bay debated purchasing the property, with a newspaper article noting that Hagemeister Park was owned by Henry F. Hagemeister.
+In 1906, the city of Green Bay discussed purchasing the property, with a newspaper article noting that Hagemeister Park was owned by Henry F. Hagemeister.
 The question of the city purchasing the property for use as a public park was put to the voters that year, but failed with 252 voting in favor and 1,659 voting against.
 It appears that the question was put to the voters for local leaders to understand their views on the purchase, but would not have been binding on the city administration to move forward with the purchase.

 Baseball at Hagemeister Park included various independent league teams, while football included games by Green Bay West High School and Green Bay East High School.
-Some type of a baseball stadium existed at the park in the early 1900s but was demolished in 1918.
-In at least 1906, the park had a half-mile race track and in 1914 it hosted a free carinal.
+Some type of baseball stadium existed at the park in the early 1900s but was demolished in 1918.
+By 1906, the park had a half-mile race track and in 1914 it hosted a free carnival.
 In 1916, a skating rink was opened at the park and by 1917 an auditorium that fit 3,000 people had been built.
 The Hagemeister Realty Company invested approximately $20,000 into various buildings at the park.
-At various times during the early 20th century, the park had a small lake, the first indoor roller rink in the city, and various buildings to support fairs were built and torn down.
+During the early 20th century, the park at times featured a small lake and the city's first indoor roller rink, while buildings to support fairs were constructed and later removed.
 Packers historian Cliff Christl noted in a 2021 story that the park was "easily accessible by boat and street car" and that it "was considered one of the most beautiful spots in Green Bay and also its most popular gathering place."
-Adjacent to the park was a popular club house that included a ballroom, dining room, and a bowling alley.
+Adjacent to the park was a popular club house that included a ballroom, dining room, and bowling alley.